Life Cycle of Bones

 Bone breaks can occur at every age.
-We usually associate broken bones with sudden accidents, but injuries to bone tissue can be caused by strain or repetitive stress as well.
-Weight-bearing activities like running or weight lifting are beneficial for strengthening the skeletal system, but overexertion could damage bone tissue as well as muscles, ligaments, and tendons.
+We usually associate broken bones with a fall or a sudden accident, but injuries to bone tissue can be caused by strain and repetitive stress as well.
+Weight-bearing activities like running, weightlifting, and yoga are beneficial for strengthening the skeletal system, but overexertion could damage bone tissue as well as muscles, ligaments, and tendons.

 The instant a bone breaks the healing process starts.
 Blood vessels in the periosteum are severed causing blood at the outer layer of compact bone to seep into the fracture site.
 As the blood congeals into a hematoma, a soft callous starts to form.
 During the next three weeks, the callous becomes a cartilage “bridge” that slowly hardens into a bone callous, a process that lasts for weeks or months depending on the type of break and the age of the patient.